Siege of Constantinople (1235–1236): Background

-The Fourth Crusade resulted in the partition of Byzantine empire's territories among the crusaders.
-Starting in 1204, the newly established Latin Empire struggled to consolidate their power, as its authority was immediately challenged by Byzantine rump states (Nicaea and Epirus).
-Meanwhile, in the north, Bulgarian gathered an army aimed to control parts of Macedonia and Thrace, regions claimed by the newly established Latin Empire.
+The Fourth Crusade led to the partition of the Byzantine Empire among the crusaders.
+Starting in 1204, the new Latin Empire struggled to consolidate its power, as its authority was immediately challenged by Byzantine rump states (Empire of Nicaea and Despotate of Epirus).
+In the north, Bulgarians gathered an army aimed to control parts of Macedonia and Thrace, regions claimed by the Latin Empire.

-The struggle for control of Macedonia and Thrace between the different regional powers, often forming and breaking agreements between them, led much destruction to cities of north Greece, such as Serres and Philippopolis, which weakened the economic support of Constantinople.
-After the death of Robert of Courtenay in 1228, John of Brienne became the new Emperor of the Latin Empire.
-The Epirote defeat by the Bulgarians at the Battle of Klokotnitsa (1230), renewed the communication between Nicaea and the Bulgarians for an alliance against the Latin Empire.
+The struggle for control of Macedonia and Thrace between the regional powers, often forming and breaking agreements between them, led to considerable destruction to the cities of northern Greece, such as Serres and Philippopolis, and the displaced population sought refuge in fortified cities.
+A key city for the conquest of Constantinople was Thessalonica, that had been under the control of Theodore Doukas, ruler of Epirus, since 1224.
+The Epirote defeat, including the capture of Theodore Doukas, by the Bulgarians at the Battle of Klokotnitsa (1230) ended Epirote aspirations.

+The Latins had been negotiating with Asen, who was under the impression that he could become Emperor of Constantinople, aimed at avoiding an Asen–Theodore Doukas alliance.
+Concurrently, the Latin barons and papacy at Perugia offered the throne of Constantinople to John of Brienne after the death of Robert of Courtenay in 1228, but this agreement was kept secret from non-Latin actors.
+John accepted this offer in 1229, and he arrived at Constantinople in 1231 for the coronation.
+The Latins broke negotiations with Asen once Epirus was defeated by the Bulgarians in 1230.
+Asen was upset by this news and renewed the communication with Nicaea for an alliance against the Latin Empire.

 Alliance

-In the spring of 1235, Varatzes crossed the Dardanelles and took over Gallipoli.
-Asen along with his family arrived there to meet with Vatatzes and his court, where they concluded an alliance for a joint campaign against the Latin Empire.
+In the spring of 1235, John III Doukas Vatatzes crossed the Dardanelles and took over Gallipoli.
+Asen, along with his family, arrived there to meet with Vatatzes and his court, where they concluded an alliance for a joint campaign against the Latin Empire.
 Part of the agreement for the alliance was the recognition of the Bulgarian Church's autocephaly by the Nicaean church, granting the title of Patriarch of Bulgaria to the archbishop of Tărnovo.
-In return, Nicaean patriarch was recognized by Asen as ecumenical and he gave up his claims over Mount Athos, along with ecclesiastical authority in the areas of eastern Thrace and Thessaloniki.
+In return, the Nicaean patriarch was recognized by Asen as ecumenical and he gave up his claims over Mount Athos, along with ecclesiastical authority in the areas of eastern Thrace and Thessaloniki.
 The alliance was sealed with the marriage between Asen's daughter, Elena, and the Nicean heir, Theodore.
-The joint campaign started the summer of the same year right after the marriage.
+The joint campaign started in the summer of the same year after the marriage.